Setkya Dewi: Thameedawgyi (1837–1846)

+Upon the abdication of Setkya Dewi's paternal uncle Sagaing Min following a forty-day palace revolution that began on 24 February 1837, her father ascended the throne on 30 April that year.
+Setkya Dewi consequently assumed the position of Thameedawgyi (Note: သမီးတော်ကြီး, lit.
+'Royal great daughter') (the equivalent of Princess Royal).
+On 31 May 1837, she was granted the appanages of Sagaing, Myede, Kyangin, Dala, and Tharrawaddy.
+(Note: Members of the royal family above a certain age were granted appanages as a source of income.
+They also exercised authority in the local administration of their respective territories and were permitted to engage in moneylending, deriving income from the interest accrued on silver loans.)
+At her father's Rājjābhiseka coronation ceremony, held from 10 to 12 July 1840—a date chosen by her–Setkya Dewi was conferred the title Thiri Pawara Tilawka Yadana Mingala Dewi (Sīripavara Tiloka Ratanā Maṅgalā Devī; သီရိပဝရ တိလောကရတနာ မင်္ဂလာဒေဝီ).
+She was styled Princess Tabindaing and her father designated her as the future chief queen of the next monarch.
+(Note: The princess so designated is sequestered in a separate palace and remains unmarried, as she is expected to become the chief queen when the heir apparent eventually ascends the throne.)

-Upon the abdication of her paternal uncle Sagaing Min, after about forty-day long palace revolution starting from 24 February 1837, her father ascended the throne on 30 April that year; consequently, Setkya Dewi assumed the position of Thameedawgyi (Note: သမီးတော်ကြီး, lit.
-'Royal eldest daughter') (the equivalent of Princess Royal).
-On 31 May 1837, she was granted the appanages of Sagaing, Myede, Kyangin, Dala and Tharrawaddy.
-Acting as an adviser to her father, she was bestowed the newly-established honour of Jīvita Dāna (အသက်ဒါနဆု, Athet Dāna Hsu; lit.
-'Life release award'), the authority to acquit people on death row, a power which she kept till the reign of Mindon Min.
-She was the first and only princess in Burmese history to be promoted such an honour; through her intervention, about fourteen people were absolved of their guilt, including Sagaing Min, Myawaddy Mingyi U Sa, Hsinbyumashin, Yaw Mingyi U Pho Hlaing and Hlaing Hteik Khaung Tin.
+Acting as an adviser to her father, Setkya Dewi was bestowed the newly established honour of Jīvita Dāna (အသက်ဒါနဆု, Athet Dāna Hsu; lit.
+'Life release award').
+This distinction conferred upon her the authority to grant clemency to individuals sentenced to death, particularly those prosecuted as political prisoners during succession crises.
+She retained this prerogative into the reign of Mindon Min.
+She was the first and only princess in Burmese history to receive such an honour.
+Through her intervention, approximately fourteen people were absolved of their guilt, including Sagaing Min, Myawaddy Mingyi U Sa, Hsinbyumashin, Yaw Mingyi U Pho Hlaing, and Hlaing Hteik Khaung Tin.